Blog

 4. The Menace of Ransomware Attacks

 Ransomware attacks have surged in recent years, targeting both individuals and organizations.
-Attackers encrypt vital data and demand ransom, often in cryptocurrency, for its release.
+Attackers encrypt vital data and demand a ransom, often in cryptocurrency, for its release.
 Proactive backup strategies and security measures are essential to prevent falling victim to such attacks.

 5. Biometric Authentication: Enhancing Digital Identity Verification